Tips for Buying, Selling, and Moving

 Moving can be expensive!
 The American Moving and Storage Association says that the average in-state move costs $2,300 and the average tab for moves across state lines costs $4,300.

-To save a little money while moving, ask around on local sites for boxes and packing materials rather than buying new.
+To save a little money while moving, ask around on local sites for boxes and packing materials rather than buying new ones.
 People are often so happy to get rid of them that they give them away.
 You can also recruit friends and family members to help and rent a truck and drive your own stuff rather than hiring movers.

 Prepare for an Emotional Rollercoaster